manwithacat/CapStone/colab/GCS_SETUP_GUIDE.md

 - ~2-3 hours per model (with T4 GPU)
 - ~45-60 minutes per model (with A100 GPU)

-### Step 5: Run All Cells
+### Step 5: Run Training Cells

-Runtime > Run all
+Runtime > Run all (or run cells sequentially)

-Or run cells sequentially.
+The notebook will:
+1. Authenticate with GCS
+2. Download CSV manifests (7 MB)
+3. Build image path index (2-3 min for 112K images)
+4. Create data generators
+5. Train selected models
+6. Upload results back to GCS

 ## What the Notebook Does